cforlando/PetAdoption-iOS/Readme.md

-## Attention
+## Build Instructions
+This project utilizes Cocoapods.
+Please ensure you have <a href="https://guides.cocoapods.org/using/getting-started.html">CocoaPods installed.
+Once installed, navigate to the project directory and run `pod install`.
+This will install all libraries necessary.
+Please do not import libraries directly but use CocoaPods where applicable.
+Once libraries are installed you can work on the project by opening the `.xcworkspace` file.

 In order to build this project you will need keys for Parse.com.
-If you are unsure of the key values please contact akozlik at g mail.com
+Parse will automatically create columns for you if you'd like to use your own keys, or you can use the Code for Orlando keys.
+Please contact akozlik at g mail.com for access to the keys.
+Keys should be stored in the root of the project under settings.xml and contain the dictionary keys parse_client_id and parse_application_id.

 ## Proto.io Mockup
 https://codefortravel.proto.io/share/?id=f45f246b-3ea7-4587-a8aa-e9dbf0395593&v=3